krzysztof-tys/tweak-your-system/README.md

 That's ⚔ Divide and conquer ⚔

-## How it works - for real real
+## Back to the time tracker ⏰

-Let's go back to the time tracking thing ⏰ While searching for the perfect time tracker I noticed I just want to do one thing.
+While searching for the perfect time tracker I noticed I just want to do one thing.

-I just want to press **_next_** ⏭ ⏭
+I just want to press ⏭ **_next_** ⏭

 I know what I'm doing.
 I just need to measure the time.
 So I took a piece of paper, wrote down my steps, started timer and marked a lap for each step.